gopalsdiary/Cutlist-Optimizer/README.md

 # CutList Optimizer

-A simple web-based tool to optimize cutting layouts for woodworking projects, similar to [cutlistoptimizer.com](https://www.cutlistoptimizer.com/).
+A simple web-based tool to optimize cutting layouts for woodworking projects. by #gopalsdiary
 ## Features

 - Add and manage parts with dimensions, quantities, and materials